 Botnets: The Information Stealers Mama Never Warned You About

-Trojans, malware and botnets are all information stealers, but there’s levels to this stuff – and they are much more insidious than you might think.
+You’ve probably heard about infostealers or information-stealing malware by now.
+It can take the form of trojans, viruses, and botnets, but there’s levels to this stuff – and it’s all much more insidious than you might think.

 I grew up a Windows kid in the 80s, before the internet was really a thing.
 As you can imagine, if you wanted to download software or send someone a message, your options were extremely limited (back then, magazines included articles with pages of BASIC code you could type in hopefully without error – thus downloading was preferred!).
 Sure, CompuServe and Prodigy were around, but they were terribly expensive, so many of us were stuck using a modem to dial up Bulletin Board Systems (BBSs).

 And with downloading software came the potential threat of infecting your personal computer with a virus.
 But the world was different back then.
 By today’s standards, computer viruses in the 80s were simply a nuisance.
-Today, bad actors infect your computer with the worst of intentions – specifically, criminals are looking to monetize your data, including the credentials you use to log into websites and apps.
+Today, bad actors infect your computer with the worst of intentions – specifically, cybercriminals are looking to monetize your data, including the data you use to authenticate into websites and apps.

-With that in mind, this article focuses on the most nefarious of information stealers – botnets – and how to protect yourself.
+With that in mind, this article focuses on the most nefarious of infostealer malware – botnets – and how to protect yourself and your organization from related malicious activity.

 What are botnets?

-Built on the client/server model, botnets (short for “robot network”) are a network of computers infected by malware that are under the control of a single authority known as the “bot-herder.”
+Built on the client/server model, botnets (short for “robot network”) are networks of computers infected by malware that are under the control of a single threat actor known as the “bot-herder.”
 The bot-herder relies on a Command & Control Server (C2) to administrate the bots, and since the infected computers are under the control of the C2, a botnet infection is like having a malicious hacker inside your network.

-In the beginning, botnets were used to propagate spam or carry out Distributed Denial of Service (DDoS) attacks.
-As they matured, some botnet infections even included keyloggers to record your keystrokes, allowing the bad guys to capture the usernames and passwords that you use to log into your favorite services such as email, streaming services, financial institutions, and social media.
+A Distributed Denial of Service (DDoS) attack is a traditional botnet attack example.
+Botnets were originally used to carry out DDoS attacks or propagate spam.
+As they matured, some botnet infections evolved to include keyloggers to record your keystrokes, allowing bad actors to capture the usernames and passwords that you use to log into your favorite services like email, streaming services, financial institutions, and social media.

 The botnets of today are much more sophisticated.
-They are typically delivered in the form of a trojan – an email attachment or maliciously embedded in software that you might download.
+A botnet attack is typically delivered in the form of a trojan – as an email attachment or maliciously embedded in software that you might download.
 And while antivirus software might provide some protection, oftentimes the botnet delivery methods are sophisticated enough to evade detection even by the best antivirus software.

 • Usernames and passwords